stephanieparra/technical-writing-portfolio/landing-page-guide/README.md

 With structure and accessibility in place, the next step is to style the landing page.
 I wanted to make the theme very pastel and "kawaii," so I created a background image in Canva with graphics that fit the vibe I wanted to create.
 I hosted the background image on Amazon Web Services and rendered a url I could use in the CSS.

 Here are some highlights from the `styles.css` file below.
-See the full css file [here.](https://github.com/stephanieparra/landing-page-project/blob/main/src/styles.css)
+See the full CSS file [here.](https://github.com/stephanieparra/landing-page-project/blob/main/src/styles.css)

 ```css
 h1 {